Mindful Leadership Blog

 Understanding the Precession Effect will change the way you do business (and life!)

-From Dr. Eric Holsapple’s upcoming book, Profit with Presence)
+From Dr. Eric Holsapple’s book, Profit with Presence: The 12 Pillars of Mindful Leadership)

 The Sun and the Earth are both bodies in motion.
 Despite the 180-degree gravitational pull of the in-motion Sun upon the in-motion Earth, precession makes Earth orbit around the Sun in a direction that is at ninety degrees—i.e., at a right angle—to the direction of the Sun’s gravitational pull.1